phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

-# Azure Fabric Capacity Automation - Deployment Guide
+# Microsoft Fabric Capacity Automation - Deployment Guide

-This guide outlines the steps to automate the deployment of the Azure Fabric Capacity Automation solution.
+This guide outlines the steps to automate the deployment of the Microsoft Fabric Capacity Automation solution.

 ## Prerequisites